ShunChengWu/csvimgdownloader/README.md

 # CSV file downloader
-This script is desgined for downloading images from the given website to jpg file.
+This script is designed for downloading images from the given website to jpg file.
 The downloading process will run in multi-thread manner.
 The script will detect all the available threads on your device and use all of them.

 The format of the csv file should be